 Toodledo makes it easy to collaborate with other people and share your to-do list.
 You have complete control over who has permission to read, edit and/or add items your to-do list.
 To setup the collaboration tools, select "Collaboration" from the "Tools" menu above.

 There are three ways to share your tasks.
 Workspaces allow you to privately view another person's list and manage their tasks.
 Joint Tasks allow multiple people to privately share the same task.
 Publishing allows you to publish your list for the entire world to see.
-Private collaboration is an advanced option that is available only to Pro Members.
+Private collaboration is an advanced option that is available only to Subscribers.

 To collaborate with someone, you must send them an invitation.
 From the collaboration setup page, click the "Add Collaborator" button and enter the other person's email address.
 If they are not a Toodledo member, they will receive an email invitation to create an account and collaborate with you.
 If they already have a Toodledo account, they will receive an email notice and will be able to go to their collaboration setup page and accept your invitation.
 An invitation is a one-way street.
 When you send someone an invitation, you are inviting them to see your tasks.
 If you also want to see their tasks, they will need to send you an invitation as well to make it a two-way street.